ARE YOU READY TO MAKE SURE AAPI GIRLS AND GENDER-EXPANSIVE YOUTH ARE HEARD?

-What if the voices of AAPI girls were heard and their leadership fully realized?
+What if the voices of AANHPI girls were heard and their leadership fully realized?

-Girls Leadership is embarking on a national study to learn how ethnicity and culture impact the leadership development of Asian American and Pacific Islander (AAPI) girls.
-This study will be co-led by Girls Leadership and the AAPI Youth Research Council, a girls’ research council made up of youth who identify as AAPI and girl or gender-expansive.
+Girls Leadership embarked on a national study to learn how ethnicity and culture impact the leadership development of Asian Americans, Native Hawaiians, and Pacific Islanders (AANHPI) girls.

-The goal of this study is to understand the wide-ranging definitions and understandings of leadership within the diverse communities of AAPI youth, as well as the external leadership supports and barriers, so that teachers, schools, and community-based organizations can create greater equity in the leadership development of all girls.
+The goal of this study was to understand the wide-ranging definitions and understandings of leadership within the diverse communities of AANHPI youth, as well as the external leadership supports and barriers, so that teachers, schools, and community-based organizations can create greater equity in the leadership development of all girls.

 Sponsors